© American Academy of Pain Medicine

 Letter to the Editor (maximum of 1000 words up to 5 double-spaced pages): These may offer criticism or commentary of published material or observations on important issues or case reports, but must be objective, constructive, and educational.
 A few references, a small table, or relevant illustrations may be used.
 Letters should begin with “Dear Editor”.
 Do not include an abstract.
 End your letter with your full name, title and location (city, state, country and email address).

 Manuscripts must be submitted exclusively to Pain Medicine and will become the copyright of the journal.
-Please submit completed, signed Copyright Transfer Agreement with the submission of your manuscript.
-Make sure the file is double-spaced and has no hard returns at the end of lines.
+Make sure that your manuscript file is double-spaced and has no hard returns at the end of lines.
 Ragged right margins are preferable to justified lines.
 The manuscript should be typed in 12 point font.
 All textual elements should begin flush left with no paragraph indents and two returns after every element, such as titles, headings, paragraphs, legends, etc. Please be sure to keep a back up copy of the file for reference, as accepted manuscripts are not returned.

 Authorship Criteria: Authorship is an explicit way of assigning responsibility, giving credit for intellectual work, and ensuring transparency.
 The following are the criteria for authorship in Pain Medicine: